Taylor Walls Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- Walls has 10 doubles, two triples, seven home runs and 30 walks while hitting .214.
+- Walls is batting .218 with 10 doubles, two triples, seven home runs and 30 walks.

+- Walls will look to extend his four-game hitting streak.
+He's batting .286 in his last outings.

-- Walls has picked up a hit in 53.2% of his 62 games this season, with more than one hit in 9.7% of them.
+- Walls has picked up a hit in 54.0% of his 63 games this season, with more than one hit in 11.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.